- Covid-19 Updates

 Once you’ve narrowed down your interest, that might be the time to shadow or talk with a professional in that field.

 Health professions schools do not choose students based on majors or minors.
-Instead they are looking for strong grades in prerequisite and recommended coursework, good scores on relevant standardized tests (MCAT, DAT, OAT, PCAT, GRE, etc.) and significant clinical, volunteer, and team experience.
+Instead they are looking for strong grades in prerequisite and recommended coursework, good scores on relevant standardized tests (MCAT, DAT, OAT, PCAT, GRE, etc.) and significant clinical, volunteer, research, leadership/teamwork, and extracurricular experience.
 You should choose a major that interests you.

 Ideally, you would start taking your prerequisite courses in your first year.
 It’s important to work with your academic advisor to plan out your course schedule and fit your prerequisite courses in with your major requirements.